147 181 km2

 I looked at a couple of grim hotels and one rather nice one, but Karen returned with news of a fantastic place - the Nilgiri View Hotel.
 It had en-suite bathrooms with Western toilets, and (incredibly) carpets on the floor!
 We were sold.
 It was a fair bit more expensive than what we had been accustomed to paying, but still pretty cheap.
 The view from our room across the river and flood plain was stupendous.

 [Saturday 15 October : Marpha, Nepal] Wind, wind, wind; that's what we experienced for a good part of the day today.
-The walk south west from Kagbeni follows the course of the valley carved out by the Kali Gandaki River, and every day from about 10 AM the wind howls up the river until about 6 PM.
+The walk south west from Kagbeni follows the course of the valley carved out by the Kali Gandaki River, and most days the wind howls up the river from about 10 AM until 6 PM.
 However, we were lucky - it only started blowing from about 11:30 AM, but when it did it was extremely unpleasant; hats and sunglasses would not stay on and sometimes an especially strong gust would blow a wall of sand into your face.

 From Kagbeni we actually walked in the flood plain of the Kali Gandaki River, a wide expanse of stones and sand.
 Amazingly, Karen found TWO ammonites (fossilized marine snails)!
 These are fairly common tourist trinkets and are sold all over Nepal, but to find them yourself is quite unusual.

 There is a very rough road through the flood plain and we spent the morning dodging buses, jeeps, tractors and (mostly) motorcycles.
 By mid-morning we'd reached Jomsom, the largest town and commercial centre of the Annapurna region, drank some tea at a tea house opposite the windblown bus station then headed up into the hills.